Gene Therapy and Regulation of Gene Expression

 The Gene Therapy and Regulation of Gene Expression Program at Cima aims to develop new therapeutic strategies for diseases that lack treatment or whose treatment is unsatisfactory.

-The research team is fundamentally basic, but with a very translational vision and maintains close collaborations with teams from the Clínica Universidad de Navarra.
-In addition, the Gene Therapy and Regulation of Gene Expression program is a transversal program that collaborates very actively with the other programs of the Cima Universidad de Navarra.
+The research team is fundamentally preclinical but with a very translational vision and maintains close collaborations with groups from the Clínica Universidad de Navarra.
+In addition, the Gene Therapy and Regulation of Gene Expression program is a transversal program that collaborates very actively with the other Cima Universidad de Navarra programs.

-Currently, the Program has numerous national and international research projects, actively participates in European calls and maintains collaborations with biotechnology companies that represent a unique opportunity to continue advancing.
+Currently, the Program has numerous national and international research projects, actively participates in European calls, and maintains collaborations with biotechnology companies, representing a unique opportunity to continue advancing.